SEC Has Opened Probe of GE's Accounting -- 2nd Update

 ADVERTISEMENT

+The disclosure came after GE reported declines in fourth-quarter revenue and profit.
+Shares of GE had rallied as much as 5% in premarket trading, but surrendered those gains after the SEC probe was announced.
+Shares have tumbled 45% over the past 12 months.

 Ms. Miller, who used to run GE's Transportation unit and took over as finance chief on Nov.
-1, played down the specter of additional unexpected charges at GE, noting that her review is "pretty well through" the nonoperating portion of the company.
+1, played down the specter of additional unexpected charges at GE, noting that she is "pretty well through" her review of the company's balance sheet.
 She said she continues to review GE's financial processes, systems and past decisions.

 GE's accounting has long been a subject of scrutiny.
 The company regularly beat Wall Street's estimates under former CEO Jack Welch.
 The precision with which it did so, though, led critics to question the results.